 Radioactive liquids from the reactor building and laboratories located in the Burlington Engineering Laboratory (BEL) are collected by the liquid waste system.
 The liquid waste system consists of a central sump located in the MER, holding tanks and filters and three waste tanks located in a vault outside the reactor building but within the site boundary.
+See Figure 11-22 through Figure 11-25.
 Liquid waste is treated by filtration routinely and optionally with a demineralizer and/or evaporator.